-- Should student applications exceed program’s capacity, participation should be determined by a lottery among applicants, or by another method intended to ensure equitable access to the program.
+- Should student applications exceed program’s capacity, admission should be determined by a performance-blind, open-access lottery, or by another method intended to ensure equitable access to the program.

 - Initial enrollment in an ECHS should be made without regard to past academic performance.